Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 from any thread, with or without the skeleton at hand, you can sample the clip.
 You can get the local transform of all bones, or just a single bone.
 And what you do with that sampled transform is completely up to you.
-You can blend it, discard it, perform some physics analysis on it, or you know, write it to the bone entity’s transform components.
+You can blend it, discard it, perform some physics analysis on it, or you know, write it to your entities.

 You remain in complete control over animation, and can fully customize it for your project’s needs.
 KISS animation is trivial.
 And if you want to build an